bconstanzo/rabbit/README.md

 # rabbit

-A modern, high performance file carving framework
+A modern, high performance file and data carving framework.